Barong tagalog: Pre-colonial era

-The barong tagalog originated from the Tagalog baro (literally "shirt" or "clothing", also known as barú or bayú in other Philippine languages), a simple collar-less shirt or jacket with close-fitting long sleeves worn by both men and women in most ethnic groups in the pre-colonial Philippines.
+The barong tagalog originated from the baro (Tagalog for "shirt" or "clothing", with cognates like barú, badu, bado, or bayú in other Philippine languages; and baju in Malaysia and Indonesia), a simple collar-less shirt, tunic, or jacket with close-fitting long sleeves worn by both men and women in most ethnic groups in the pre-colonial Philippines.
 These were made from rough linen-like cloth woven from native abacá fiber, or from imported fabrics woven from silk, cotton, and kapok, among others.
-This type of shirt was known by the Spanish as the canga or chamerreta.
-Among Tagalog men, they were commonly paired with a rectangle of richly decorated cloth known as the salaual or salawal worn knee-length and drawn up in the middle (like an Indian dhoti or Thai and Cambodian sompot chong kben); while in women they were paired with a wraparound skirt known as the tapis.
+The design of the original baro was influenced by trade and contact with neighboring regions.
+These influences include the Malay and Javanese baju, and the South Asian kurta.

+Among Tagalog men, the baro were commonly paired with loose trousers known as salawal (also spelled salaual) or a rectangular wraparound cloth known as tapis.
+The salawal were loose knee-length or shin-length trousers adapted from the Persian sirwal (probably via Malays).

+Similar trousers are still worn by various indigenous groups in Mindanao today, such as the Bagobo saruar, the Blaan salwal, and the Maranao saroar; though these are usually more tight-fitting than the salawal.

+The tapis (also known as patadyong or malong in other Philippine ethnic groups, among other names) is a native tubular or rectangular wraparound cloth that covers the wearer from the waist down.
+It is worn by both men and women.

 The baro usually extend to just slightly below the waist.
-However, in the Visayas, aside from similar baro (which had shorter sleeves) and salaual combinations, men also wore colorful robe-like and coat-like variants that could extend to well below the knees (known as the marlota and baquero in Spanish, respectively).
+However, in the Visayas, aside from similar shirts or tunics (known as badu, bado, or báyò in Cebuano, Waray, and Hiligaynon, respectively), men also wore colorful robe-like and coat-like variants that could extend to well below the knees (known as the marlota and baquero in Spanish, respectively).
 These were sometimes belted at the waist.
 Among Tagalogs, red dyes and gold trimmings were indicative of being a member of nobility (maginoo) or the warrior caste (maharlika).
-The design of the original baro was influenced by trade and contact with neighboring regions, the most notable influence being the South Asian kurta.

 Spanish colonial era

 Early records of clothing in the Philippines during the Spanish colonial era from the 16th to the 18th centuries were limited, thus the exact evolution of the precolonial baro to the modern barong tagalog can not be established with precision.
 Based on illustrations and written accounts, however, baro were still largely only worn by commoners during this period.
 They were mostly identical to precolonial baro and were made from opaque linen-like abacá textiles, and thus lacked the collars, buttons, and embroidery of later baro styles.
 The couturier Jose "Pitoy" Moreno has hypothesized that this transitional style of shirt was the camisa de chino of later centuries, which makes it a precursor to the barong tagalog.
-Depictions of members of the principalia upper classes (including natives and mestizos) in the 18th century showed that they invariably wore European-style clothing.
+Depictions of members of the principalia upper classes (including natives and mestizos) in the 18th century showed that they invariably wore European-style clothing, often paired with sayasaya trousers.
+The sayasaya (not to be confused with the Spanish saya) was a type of loose silk trousers that feature embroideries along the hemline, presumably originating from Chinese trousers.